JonyFang/FFPopup/README.md

 Animation transition for dismissing contentView.
 Controled how the popup will be dismissed.

-The default value is `FFPopupDismissType_ShrinkOut`.
+The default value is `FFPopupDismissType_BounceOutToBottom`.

 | FFPopupDismissType |
 | :------ |